Nambuki/ErrorFinder/README.md

 ## License

 This project is open source and available under the [MIT License](LICENSE).
-You are free to use and distribute this software, but we kindly request that you provide attribution to [Your Name] if you use this tool or its code in your own project.
+You are free to use and distribute this software, but we kindly request that you provide attribution to [Nambuki] if you use this tool or its code in your own project.

 ## Contributing